Main Content Section

 - If you are currently enrolled at MDCC, you DO NOT need to do this step.

 - E-Script or mail OFFICIAL transcripts to the MDCC Office of Admission.
-All transcripts must be on file by July 1 for fall applications and November 1 for spring applications.
+All transcripts must be on file by May 16 for summer applications, July 1 for fall applications, and November 1 for spring applications.

 - Submit ACT scores to the MDCC Office of Admission. (*NOTE* ACT scores are NOT recorded on transcripts from colleges or universities.
 It is the student’s responsibility to submit these scores.)